Jean de la Valette is a high-speed, all-weather passenger catamaran ferry owned by Virtu Ferries.

 The hull of the vessel is made up of aluminium.
-Apart from a stern ramp, the vessel is equipped with a port-side ramp for loading and unloading trucks.
-To counter adverse weather conditions and increase passenger comfort, the vessel is installed with Austal's next generation Ride Control System, which makes use of larger T-foil arrangement.
+In addition to a stern ramp, the vessel is equipped with a port-side ramp for loading and unloading trucks.
+To counter adverse weather conditions and increase passenger comfort, the vessel is installed with Austal’s next generation Ride Control System, which makes use of larger T-foil arrangement.

 Jean de la Valette Facilities

-With a sitting density of 2-3 seats per row, seats for 800 passengers are arranged on two decks of the vessel.
+With a sitting density of two to three seats per row, seats for 800 passengers are arranged on two decks of the vessel.

 Over 110 passengers can be accommodated with outdoor seating.
 The vessel also has a dedicated upper deck lounge area.

 The first class seating area features natural overhead lighting, two VIP lounges, and a separate kiosk.
 The two outside passenger seating areas are located on the Club deck and Euro Class deck.